fjp9/fjp9-is601homework3/readme.md

 # Homework 3

-In this homeowork I will design my own calculator.
+In this homework I will design my own calculator.
 The calculator needs to do the following:

 1. Add, Subtract, Multiply, and Divide.
 2. Throw exception for divide by zero and test that the exception is thrown.